muziejus/javascripting-english-major/9-dataset.md

 </html>
 ```

-Note lines 7 and 25.
+Note lines 8 and 26.
 They load not `styles.css` and `scripts.js`, but, rather,
 `prologue.css` and `prologue.js`.
+If you want to create a `prologue.css` and
+populate it with your favorite styles, go ahead. `prologue.js`, however, is
-Create a new file in Atom called
+the focus of this chapter.
+So create a new file in Atom called `prologue.js`
-`prologue.js` and paste in these two jQuery commands that should already look
+and paste in these two jQuery commands that should already look rather
-rather familiar to you:
+familiar to you:

 ```javascript
 $("#prologue").html("<p>The text of the Prologue will go here.</p>");
 $("#glosses").html("<p>The glosses will go here.</p>");
 ```

-Save, commit, and reload.
-The text in the jQuery commands should appear on
+Save, commit, and reload `prologue.html` in the browser.
+The text in the
-`prologue.html`.
+jQuery commands should appear on `prologue.html`.

 </section>
 <section id="prologue-into-data">